kdgregory/log4j-aws-appenders/README.md

 * **Log4J 2.x**: 2.10.0
   This is the first version that supports custom key/value pairs for `JsonLayout`.
-  If that's not important to you, the library will work with version 2.8 (which had a breaking change in backwards compatibility).
+  If that's not important to you, the library will work with version 2.8 (which introduced a breaking change in backwards compatibility).

 * **Logback**: 1.2.0
   This version is required to support `JsonAccessLayout`.
 If you don't use that,